nifemi-l/EECS-581-Project-3/README.md

 # EECS 581 Project 3

+## Note
+This project was generated using the standard create-react-app tool from Facebook.
+As such, the project's structure and some of its files are pre-defined and were not written by us.
+See the src/client folder in particular.
+Almost all of the files have been modified, and many created, for our custom application, but reportWebVitals.js and setupTests.js, and their related code (which is negligible), are two notable exceptions.

 ## Setup

 **Prerequisites:** Make sure you have Node.js and npm installed (Node.js 16+ recommended for React 18).